wachiuphd/COVID-19-Bayesian-SEIR-US/README.md

 ## Mobility Data Fits

-Analysis of mobility data is contained in the "MobilityMetrics" directory.
+Analysis of mobility data is contained in the *MobilityMetrics* directory.
 Mobility data were used to generate state-specific prior distributions for social distancing time-dependence.
-Initial analyses in June are in the "Mobility Fits.Rmd" R markdown file.
+Initial analyses in June are in the *Mobility Fits.Rmd* R markdown file.
 Run each "chunk" and it will generate the results in the generated csv files and summary in the Word "docx" file.
-Subsequent update was performed in July, using "Mobility Fits July.Rmd".
+Subsequent update was performed in July, using *Mobility Fits July.Rmd*.

-Note that "MobilityFitExample-2020-07-21.pdf" is part of Figure 1, and Supplementary Figure 1 is "Mobility-2020-07-21.pdf".
+Note that *MobilityFitExample-2020-07-21.pdf* is part of Figure 1, and Supplementary Figure 1 is *Mobility-2020-07-21.pdf*.

 ## Demonstration Test Runs

-Test runs are demonstrated in the "TestRuns" directory.
-All example runs are documented in the "Test Runs.Rmd" R markdown file.
+Test runs are demonstrated in the *TestRuns* directory.
+All example runs are documented in the *Test Runs.Rmd* R markdown file.
 Run each "chunk" and the results will be generated.
 Entire demo should take <30 minutes on a "normal" computer (on a MacBook Pro, 15 in, 2017, running macOS Mojave Version 10.14.5, the test runs took 13 minutes).
-A "knitted" version of the Rmd file is included as an html "Test-Runs.html" file in this directory.
+A "knitted" version of the Rmd file is included as an html *Test-Runs.html* file in this directory.

 The different sections are as follows: